Renscq/riboParser/README.md

 Codon usage is not equal across genomes, with some codons being more frequently used than others, thought to improve translational efficiency.
 However, previous studies reveal that translational efficiency is optimized by a mechanism involving proportional codon usage based on tRNA concentrations.
 These results provide new insights into protein translation, explain unequal codon usage, and highlight natural selection for translational efficiency.

-密码子的使用在整个基因组中是不平等的，一些密码子比其他密码子使用得更频繁，这被认为是为了提高翻译效率。然而，先前的研究表明，翻译效率是通过基于tRNA浓度的比例密码子使用机制来优化的。这些结果为蛋白质翻译提供了新的见解，解释了密码子的不平等使用，并强调了翻译效率的自然选择
+Codon selection time can be used to quantify this process.

 1. Explanation of `rpf_CST`